aditya-karthikeyan/AIC-Volunteer-Coordination/DATABASE_SCHEMA.md

 -- Policy: Volunteers can view their own assignments CREATE POLICY "Volunteers can view own assignments" ON assignments FOR SELECT USING (volunteer_id = auth.uid());

+-- Policy: Volunteers can delete (cancel) their own assignments CREATE POLICY "Volunteers can delete own assignments" ON assignments FOR DELETE USING (volunteer_id = auth.uid());
 ```

 ### 4. Update `profiles` Table